Victoriayhk/farbox_templates/README.md

 #### google code prettify
 for better using, [google code prettify](https://code.google.com/p/google-code-prettify/wiki/GettingStarted) JavaScript added.
 The codes(C++, Python, html, etc.) you post will look more beautiful than default template.
-But, too long code present in a blog? no good, it's ugly. don't present source code too often. this script is low, you can just remove the google code prettify system:
+But, too long code present in a blog? no good, it's ugly. don't present source code too often, or you can just remove the google code prettify system:

 1. remove folder'./google-code-prettify'
 2. deleta codes about it in './base.html'